flightphp/docs/content/v3/en/learn/autoloading.md

 // no namespacing required

-// All autoloaded classes are recommended to be Pascal Case (each word capitalized, no spaces)
+// All autoloaded classes are recommended to be Pascal Case (each word capitalized, no spaces) class MyController {
-// As of 3.7.2, you can use Pascal_Snake_Case for your class names by running Loader::setV2ClassLoading(false);
-class MyController {

 	public function index() {